-I came onto Alice towards the end of the schedule - the project had grown and not much work had been done for the final battle sequence, so I took it on (final battles are my specialty after all!).
+I came onto Alice towards the end of the schedule - the project had grown and not much work had been done for the final battle sequence, so I took it on (final battles have always been my specialty after all!).
 It was one of the most artistically rewarding experiences I've had, and it was great to work with Ken Ralston in bringing Tim Burton's vision to life.
 It was also the first show where I was directly involved with the stereo (conversion), and by working closely with those artists within the same team I feel it also helped us deliver a better 2d presentation.
 Even though it was a stylized look, the show was one of the most comp-heavy I'd done in years so it was refreshing to brush up on that skillset and learn a few new tricks to boot.
 Also, we had a dragon.
 Who doesn't want to work on a dragon?

 G-Force was an opportunity to work closely with director Hoyt Yeatman who is a pioneer in visual effects and therefore gave us the best possible ally on set .
 We already had a set of tools for working with HDRIs taken for reference or reflection maps, but G-Force was the first show where we had based all the lighting (particularly character lighting for plate integration) around HDRIs.
 That methodology became the standard for pretty much all future shows.
 We made extensive use of these HDRIs since Hoyt made sure his HDR-Cam was used to acquire practically every lighting setup done during principal.
 Continuing a trend, this show sees me in charge of a final battle.
 So while some people see this as a "talking guinea pig" movie, for me it was also a "giant robot stomps around and rains space junk down onto ineffective SWAT guys" movie.
 Ok, I really dug the cute guinea pigs too.
 The animation and lighting we did for this still holds up well to this day.

 Spidey 3 was in full swing when I was finishing up Monster House.
-As had happened on the second film, the work was challenging and had grown to the point where they needed to bring aboard another supervisor, so when I was offered the position I was happy to take it since it was a return to the team I knew.
-Sandman had been the main focus of work done until that point, but nothing had been done towards a giant version of sandman that appears in the end of the film.
-So I took on the final battle sequence which at the time was over 380 shots and focused on how to pull of this incarnation of Sandman without pulling away from the resources that were still tied up on the other FX-heavy sequences.
+As had happened on the second film, the work was challenging and had grown to the point where they needed to bring aboard another supervisor, so when I was offered the position I was happy to take it since it was like coming back home.
+Sandman had been the main focus of work done until that point, but no dev work had been done towards a giant version of sandman that appears in the end of the film.
+So I took on the final battle sequence which at the time was over 380 shots and focused on how to pull off this incarnation of Sandman without taking away from the resources that were still tied up on the other FX-heavy sequences.
 I really had a stellar team of VFX commandos on this one.

 Although my experience has mainly been in live action features, Monster House was an interesting all-cg project for me because our goal was to make it look more like a stop motion miniature and not follow the trend of how cg animation tends to look.
 By far the biggest challenge was lighting and rendering.
 The creative decision for the look took us away from scanline rendering and shadowmaps and towards a new renderer: Arnold.
-Now almost every big-budget blockbuster uses Arnold but at the time was unproven in a production of this scale.
+Now almost every big-budget blockbuster uses Arnold but at the time it was unproven in a production of this scale.
 So in addition to my duties supervising sequences and overseeing fx animation, I was responsible for getting Arnold to be fully production-ready and building a new lighting pipeline around it, supervising a small software team dedicated specifically for this and personally writing some of the supporting tools.
 Besides the technical aspects there was a lot of relearning and training involved for all our team going to a global illumination raytracer for the first time, from how to write shaders to how to light and comp.
 Instead of learning new tools for data management, we took all our leads to a practical set to learn how to light an actual miniature.
 It's not too often that the end result reflects exactly what we had hoped for.

-Having focused primarily on lighting for the first Spidey film I wanted a change of pace so I was a lead for fx animation.
+Having focused primarily on lighting for the first Spidey film I wanted a change of pace so I was a lead for FX animation.
 The various different types of effects required a great deal of flexibility, and I worked on pipelines than spanned various different software packages to help make the most of the tools and talent available.
-One of the highlights for me was spending over a month on set with John Dykstra, and picking his brain every day as he was directing a miniature shoot which included extensive motion control and practical destruction rigs.
+One of the highlights for me was spending over a month on set with VFX legend John Dykstra and picking his brain every day as he was directing a miniature shoot which included extensive motion control and practical destruction rigs.